kech19/SQL-/README.md

 *	products with highest shipping costs and defect rates by carriers and transportation mode
 *	ranking the products based on price with product type

+I made extensive use of the following functions:
+*	JOINS
+*	WINDOW FUNCTIONS
+* AGGREGATE FUNCTIONS
+* CTE

 ###### Findings
 Skincare products had 2x defect than cosmetics.
 Nonbinary skincare was most ordered and haircare female was the least ordered out of people with known genders.